carla-simulator/carla/Docs/python_api_tutorial.md

 spawn_points = world.get_map().get_spawn_points()
 ```

-We add more on the map class later in this tutorial.
+We'll add more on the map object later in this tutorial.

 Finally, the spawn functions have an optional argument that controls whether the
 actor is going to be attached to another actor.
 This is specially useful for
 sensors.
-In the next example the camera remains rigidly attached to our vehicle
+In the next example, the camera remains rigidly attached to our vehicle
 during the rest of the simulation

 ```py